Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 - **Denominator**: Decrease in tree complexity (number of leaves removed)

 By **minimizing this ratio**, we aim to reduce model complexity efficiently with minimal loss in accuracy.
-This method allows us to prune leaves that give the **most "simplicity gain" per unit error increase**, leading to a more generalizable tree.
+This method allows us to prune leaves that give the **most "simplicity gain" per unit error increase**, leading to the higher adaptability.

+We continue this process until we obtain the tree just containing the root of T0.
+By cross-validation, we can find **the optimal tree T* ** and